 The Internet of Things (IoT) is growing rapidly.
 IoT is the connectivity of devices over the internet.
-It’s like a social network or an email service, but instead of connecting people, IoT actually connects smart devices which include, but not limited to your computers, smartphones, smart home appliances, automation tools, and more.
+It’s like a social network or an email service.
+Still, instead of connecting people, IoT connects smart devices, including, but not limited to, your computers, smartphones, smart home appliances, automation tools, and more.

 However, similar to all types of technologies out there, IoT is a double-edged sword as well.
-It has its upsides, but there are serious threats that accompany this technology.
-As manufacturers are racing against each other to bring the latest device in the market, not many of them are thinking about the security issues associated with their IoT devices.
+It has its upsides, but serious threats accompany this technology.
+As manufacturers are racing against each other to bring the latest device to the market, not many of them are thinking about the security issues associated with their IoT devices.

 Most Common IoT Security Threats

 What are the biggest security threats and challenges that IoT faces right now?
-This question is one of the most asked queries by various user groups as they are the end users.
-Basically, there are many IoT security threats prevails in our day to day used IoT devices which make this tech world more vulnerable.
+This question is one of the most asked queries by various user groups as they are the end-users.
+Basically, there are many IoT security threats that prevail in our day-to-day used IoT devices, which make this tech world more vulnerable.

 1. Lack of Updates

 Right now, there are around 23 billion IoT devices around the world.
-By 2020, this number will rise to nearly 30 billion, says Statista report.
-This massive boost in the number of IoT connect devices doesn’t come without any consequences.
+By 2025, this number will rise to nearly 50 billion, says Statista report.
+This massive boost in the number of IoT-connected devices doesn’t come without any consequences.

-The biggest problem with all the companies that are churning out these devices is that they are careless in terms of handling device-related security issues and risks.
+The biggest problem with all the companies churning out these devices is that they are careless in handling device-related security issues and risks.
 Most of these connected devices don’t get enough security updates; some never get updated at all.

-Manufacturers are competing with each other and releasing devices every day without thinking much about the security risks and issues.
+Manufacturers compete with each other and release devices every day without thinking much about the security risks and issues.

-Most manufacturers do provide Over-the-air (OTA) firmware updates, but these updates stop as soon as they start working on their new device leaving their current generation exposed to attacks.
+Most manufacturers do provide Over-the-air (OTA) firmware updates.
+Still, these updates stop as soon as they start working on their new device, exposing their current generation to attacks.

-If the companies fail to provide security updates for their devices regularly then they are exposing their customer base to potential cyber attacks and data breach.
+If the companies fail to regularly provide security updates for their devices, they are exposing their customer base to potential cyber-attacks and data breaches.

 2. Compromised IoT Devices Sending Spam Emails

-The evolution of technology has brought us a plethora of smart devices which include, but not limited to smart appliances, smart home system, etc. These devices use similar computing power as other IoT connected devices and can be used for various activities.
+The evolution of technology has brought us a plethora of smart devices, which include, but are not limited to, smart appliances, smart home systems, etc. These devices use similar computing power as other IoT-connected devices and can be used for various activities.

 A compromised device can be turned into an email server.
 According to a report by the Internet security firm Proofpoint, a smart refrigerator was used to send thousands of spam emails without its owners having any clue.
-Most of these smart devices are capable of being turned into emails servers for the purpose of sending mass email spam.
+Most of these smart devices are capable of being turned into email servers to send mass email spam.

 3. IoT Devices Conscripted into Botnets